OrchardCMS/OrchardCore/src/docs/reference/modules/Tenants/README.md

 The _Feature Profile_ drop down will only be available if at least one Feature Profile has been configured.

-A feature profiles can also be set when creating a tenant via the web API.
+A feature profile can also be set when creating a tenant via the web API.